-The Mormon tea plant may be the medicinal herb that has been used for the longest.
-It was early known in China, where it was called mahuang, and the Chinese had used it for several thousand years.
+The Mormon tea plant may be the medicinal herb used for the longest time.
+It was first known in China, where it was called mahuang, and the Chinese had used it for several thousand years.
 Western medicine did not discover this plant until the 19th century.
 In 1926, its active principle, ephedrine, was first synthesized by Merk Laboratories in Germany.
 Since then, it has become part of several medicines.

 - Loose Leaf Wild Herbal Tea, Mildly Sweet, Reported Medicinal Uses, No Ephedrine, No Caffeine, No Additives, All American Product